Concrete cake cake stands and candle holders. Gian Paolo Venier translates Iranian architecture into a tableware collection for UrbiEtOrbi.

-Neal Aronowitz designed a gravity defying sculptural and functional furniture collection made of Concrete Canvas innovative material.
+Neal Aronowitz designed a gravity defying sculptural and functional furniture collection made of Concrete Canvas innovative material obtained from solidified concrete cloths on a roll.

 Semi-liquid pastel-coloured stone, porous lava-rock vessels and responsible radiators.
 6 emerging Mexican designers mesh traditional crafts with urban style.